dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 ---
 title: "Facets of Greatness: Congressional Power Structures"
 categories: "blog facets-of-greatness"
-tags: "business psychology leadership sociology savingtheworld philosophy"
+tags: "business psychology leadership sociology savingtheworld philosophy politics"
-headline: "A political treatise on Superman, your congressman and the anti-payphone cabal"
+headline: "Your definitive guide to working the system and looking good while you do it"
 author:
   name: "David Conner"
 excerpt: "